SoftwareHeritage/puppet-environment/README.md

 vagrant provision <vm-name>
 ```

-In this case, the configuration will always be uptodate with the local directories.
+In this case, the configuration will always be up-to-date with the local directories.

 > **_NOTE_**: It works for basic changes on the swh-site and data configurations.
 For other changes like declaring a new puppet module, the ``prepare-vagrant-conf`` must be called to completely rebuild the configuration.